 The second victim reported the assault in 1984, a few weeks after the abuse, to her brother, who told their mother.
 While police were called, the mother didn't want to pursue a criminal case but asked that Brown leave the Holy Family of Nazareth in Irving.
 Brown was then moved to the St. Phillip the Apostle in Pleasant Grove, Texas.

 Clark said he wasn't able to identify the second victim because the name wasn't listed in the diocese files.
-When asked about the victim's identity, told Clark "all relevant information was in the file."
+When Clark asked the diocese about the victim's identity, he was told that "all relevant information was in the file."

 The detective said he also learned from Brown's files that in 1994 he admitted to a therapist that he would become sexually aroused when young girls would sit on his lap.
-The therapist said he believed Brown was a pedophile, the files said.
+The files noted that the therapist said he believed Brown was a pedophile.

 Two years after his therapy, Brown befriended a family.
-From 1996 to 2001, Brown would make visits to the family at their Illinois home, Clark said files revealed.
+Clark said files revealed that from 1996 to 2001, Brown would make visits to the family at their Illinois home.
 The Illinois parents accused Brown of touching the breast of one of their daughters.
-The files alleged that when the family confronted Brown, he admitted to assaulting up to 50 children between 1980 and 1984.
+The files also alleged that when the family confronted Brown, he admitted to assaulting up to 50 children between 1980 and 1984.

 Clark said he was never able to identify the Illinois family.